CfKu/matplotlib-din461/README.md

 * x_left_to_right (bool): If True, arrow from left to right
 * y_bottom_to_top (bool): If True, arrow bottom to top

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the MIT license - see the [LICENSE](LICENSE) file for details.